ivx/ears/README.md

 - `last_published_message(exchange_name = nil)` - Get the most recent message
 - `clear_published_messages` - Clear captured messages during a test

+### Message Properties

+Each captured message has the following properties:

+- `exchange_name` - Name of the exchange
+- `routing_key` - Message routing key
+- `data` - The message payload
+- `options` - Publishing options (headers, persistent, etc.)
+- `timestamp` - When the message was captured
+- `thread_id` - Thread that published the message

 ### Custom RSpec Matcher: `have_been_published`

 To make tests more expressive, Ears provides a custom RSpec matcher that allows you to easily assert that a specific message was published to a mocked exchange.